 Identity theft has been first on the Federal Trade Commission's list of consumer complaints for more than a decade.
 One study1 reported that the number of identity theft victims in 2010 was 8.1 million - nearly 3.5% of the U.S. adult population - with a new victim every three seconds.
 Restoring your identity can require hundreds of hours and costs $631 annually per fraud victim, according to the same study.

 Identity Fraud is Expensive—Liberty Mutual Can Help

 The statistics are staggering.
-That is why we offer Identity Fraud Expense Coverage, which can be added to your Homeowners policy.
+That is why we offer Identity Fraud Expense Coverage, which can be added to your property insurance policy (including Renters, Condo, and Home).
 Not only do we reimburse you for certain expenses, but we also offer personal assistance to victims of identity fraud through our Identity Fraud Crisis Resolution Center.
 Policyholder victims may be assigned a counselor advocate throughout the identity restoration process.

 - Serves as a liaison between victim and creditors, and relevant agencies to review accounts and make corrections;

 - Provides immediate notification to the three national credit bureaus (TransUnion, Equifax, and Experian);